 Can Someone Steal Your Trust Fund?
 A Dishonest Trustee Can Commit Trust Embezzlement.

 The trustee may have the authority to handle assets in many ways.
 It is possible that someone can steal your trust fund because that access provides the opportunity for theft.
-If a trustee improperly uses trust assets for their benefit, it can also be called trust embezzlement.
-That happens when someone possesses someone else’s property due to their role or position and breaches the owner’s trust by using it for their personal gain.
+If a trustee improperly uses trust assets for their benefit, beneficiaries might not even be aware of what’s happening.
+Money a trustee embezzled from a trust can be hidden with creative accounting, especially if the trust doesn’t have any safeguards.
 If you believe there is embezzlement of your trust, don’t wait to get help.
 Contact our experienced trust fraud attorney at Birk Law Firm.
 Call us today at 573-332-8585.

 What Can I Be Awarded in a Trust Fraud Case?

-If a claim is successful, you may get many types of damages and/or the judge may order the trustee to take certain acts:
+If a claim is successful, you may be entitled to several types of damages.
+The judge may order the trustee to:

 In Missouri, if these monetary damages are inadequate, you can ask for equitable relief (that some action be taken), including: